The Four Lads: History

-After the success of Ray’s first hit songs, the Four Lads signed a recording contract with Columbia.
-In early 1952, they recorded their first song, “Turn Back”, penned by group member Bernie Toorish under the name “Dazz Jordan”.
+After the success of Ray's first hit songs, the Four Lads signed a recording contract with Columbia.
+In early 1952, they recorded their first song, "Turn Back", penned by group member Bernie Toorish under the name "Dazz Jordan".
 Released by Columbia subsidiary Okeh Records (Okeh 6860), the song failed to make an impression.
 Sometime later that year, the group scored their first-ever hit record with "The Mocking Bird" (Okeh 6885), another Toorish composition.
-Based on a melody from the second movement of Antonin Dvorak’s Symphony No. 9 (known as the “New World Symphony”) and featuring an extremely limited accompaniment of percussion and bass, “The Mocking Bird” peaked at #23 on the Billboard pop charts.
+Based on a melody from the second movement of Antonin Dvorak's Symphony No. 9 (known as the "New World Symphony") and featuring an extremely limited accompaniment of percussion and bass, "The Mocking Bird" peaked at No. 23 on the Billboard pop chart.
 The Four Lads were quickly switched over to the Columbia label, where they continued to garner more hits, and stayed there until 1960.

 In 1953, the Four Lads had their first gold record, with "Istanbul (Not Constantinople)", a song that gave them their first U.S. top-ten hit and propelled them to even more stardom.